nikorsanchez/ingenieria-del-software-2.github.io/content/tps/2025/2/individual.md

       summary: Retrieve all playlists
       responses:
         '200':
-          description: A list of playlists
+          description: A list of playlists with songs ordered by addition date (most recent first)
           content:
             application/json:
               schema: